robinwhitmore/jekylltechdocs/_includes/custom/tutorials/themes3.md

 * Primary: #35235D (purple)
 * Accent: #DB2464 (dark pink)​

-{% include tip.html content="If at any time  the colors or display in the preview seem incorrect , it may be because the manifest has invalid JSON.
+{% include note.html type="tip" content="If at any time  the colors or display in the preview seem incorrect , it may be because the manifest has invalid JSON.
 You can use a validator like [this one](https://jsonlint.com/) to make sure your code is correct." %}

 1. With the Base theme applied to your site, click the **Theme** tab.